Mason Lowe: Early life

-Professional career
+Career

-Lowe got his PBR card as soon as he turned eighteen, and started participating in tour circuits in the 2015 season, where he advanced to the PBR World Finals and earned $102,000.
+Lowe got his PBR card as soon as he turned eighteen.
+In 2013, he won the year-end title for the semi-pro National Federation of Professional Bullriders (NFPB).
+He competed in PBR tour circuits in the 2015 season, where he advanced to the PBR World Finals and earned $102,000.
 In his initial competitions, he was placed at 164th in the world.
 He suffered a wrist injury between seasons, in the summer of 2016.
 At the start of his second season, he was considered one of the talented up-and-coming riders in contention with the veteran riders.
-It was at the start of this season in Oklahoma City, Oklahoma, that he got his first 90-point ride, staying on Bruiser for 91 points.
-Towards the middle of his second season he had a run without placing in the top ten in six straight competitions, but in the seventh competition, he placed first at Albuquerque, taking his first win at a Built Ford Tough Series competition.
+It was at the start of this season in Oklahoma City, Oklahoma, that he got his first 90-point ride, staying on Bruiser, owned by D&H Cattle Company, for 91 points.
+Towards the middle of his second season he had a run without placing in the top ten in six straight competitions, but in the seventh competition, he placed first at Albuquerque, New Mexico, taking his first win at a Built Ford Tough Series event.

 After that, he did not compete over the winter, spending time in California to prevent injury, and returned in February 2017 at the Sprint Center in his home state of Missouri, being ranked 12th in the world at the start of 2017.
-At the Iron Cowboy competition in February 2017 at the AT&T Stadium in Arlington, Texas, Lowe became only the second rider to complete a ride on Smooth Operator in competition, with a 90.75 point ride, moving to 9th in world rankings.
+At the Iron Cowboy event in February 2017 at the AT&T Stadium in Arlington, Texas, Lowe became only the second rider to complete a ride on Smooth Operator, owned by Chad Berger.
+With a 90.75 point ride, Lowe moved to 9th in world rankings.
 In early June 2017 he suffered a small injury from a completed ride, leaving him limping for a while but not interfering with his competition schedule.
 He won his next ride with another 8-second stay in the two-round competition, at the 14th J.W.
 Hart PBR Challenge.
 This feat moved him up to be 11th in the world.
 In the 2017 season he earned over $110,000 but by the start of the 2018 season, he had dropped back to be ranked 14th in the world.

 Lowe always enjoyed competing near home.

 He qualified for the PBR World Finals three times (2015–2017) but failed to qualify in 2018, his last full season.